Malcolmnixon/TiltFiveTest/README.md

 The Tilt Five Tools asset builds on the [TiltFiveGodot4](https://github.com/GodotVR/TiltFiveGodot4) asset.

-## How To Use
+## Getting Started

-At this point the repository should be checked out to a new folder and opened in Godot.
-In the future the initial project configuration will start by:
+At this point the repository can be checked out with the basic infrastructure and two mini-games.
+In the future the following will be the steps to construct a new project.

+### Initial Project Setup

-1. Installing the TiltFiveGodot4 asset and enabling the plugin
+1. Install the TiltFiveGodot4 asset and enabling the plugin
-2. Installing the TiltFiveTools asset
+2. Install the TiltFiveTools asset

-The initial game infrastructure is created by:
+### Basic Game Infrastructure

 1. Create a Custom Main scene (extending from Tilt Five Tools "Staging")
 2. Create a Custom Player scene (extending from Tilt Five tools "Player")